Oracle Licensing

 • Personal use of Oracle Java (an individual using it on a personal machine for non-business purposes) is free.

 • Commercial use / Productionโ€”Any internal business or production system running Oracleโ€™s JDK (versions 8 through 17 under their respective licenses) triggers the need for a subscription.
-This includes server applications, desktop applications used for work, etc.
+This includes server applications, desktop applications used for work, and other similar applications.

-• Notably, open-source OpenJDK (the open-source reference implementation of Java) does not require a license, and many vendors provide builds (Adoptium/Temurin, Red Hat OpenJDK, etc.) with no cost.
-Oracleโ€™s own OpenJDK builds are free but only updated for 6 months after release.
+• Notably, the open-source OpenJDK (the open-source reference implementation of Java) does not require a license, and many vendors provide builds (such as Adoptium/Temurin and Red Hat OpenJDK) at no cost.
+Oracleโ€™s own OpenJDK builds are free, but they are only updated for 6 months after release.
 Many companies now use these as an alternative to avoid Oracleโ€™s fees.

 • Oracleโ€™s Java SE subscription also includes certain commercial features (like Java Flight Recorder, Mission Control, etc.) that were not in the free version.
 If you need those, thatโ€™s another reason to pay.
 But most standard Java applications donโ€™t require those add-ons.